 Its presence on Public Square makes the church a focal point for events of civic importance, such as funerals and memorial services for local dignitaries.
-Weddings at Old Stone always have been this page will link to a gallery… insert thumbnail photos next to the discriptive text to link to the actual gallery photo popular among couples from a wide geographical area and representing a variety of denominations.
+Weddings at Old Stone have always been popular among couples from a wide geographical area and representing a variety of denominations.
 Some weddings mark the third or fourth generation within a family to be married at the church.

 Members are drawn to Old Stone from throughout Cuyahoga and surrounding counties, with a growing number living downtown.
 Many visitors to Cleveland enjoy touring the church or attending services, including fans of professional sports who visit before attending afternoon games.

 At the center of the downtown area, the church serves as a convenient meeting place for civic and service organizations.
 Most of these groups use the facilities of The Old Stone Center, which features a variety of meeting rooms and complete food service capabilities.

 Ministry to the community is a commitment of the greatest importance to Old Stone Church.
 Social services include counseling, direct aid and referrals to appropriate agencies.
 The alternative public school provides an academic and childcare center for young adults to complete their high school education.
 Other public ministries include pastoral counseling, special prayer and music services, as well as sponsorship of events supporting charities.